Elder Law and Senior Legal Matters

 Living Will

-There are forms you can fill out which ask you questions about what, specifically, you want done in various medical situations, such as if you need long term care or lifesaving surgery, or are in your final days.
-Different states have different requirements for filing a living will, so talk to an attorney who can help you through the process.
+There are forms you can fill out which ask you questions about what, specifically, you want done in various medical situations, such as if you need long-term care or lifesaving surgery, or are in your final days.
+Different states have different requirements for filing a living will.
+You can talk to an attorney to help you through the process or find out about filing through your particular state.

 Do Not Resuscitate (DNR)

 A DNR order states that no immediate lifesaving measures are to be taken on your behalf.
 For instance, if you suddenly stop breathing, or your heart stops, a paramedic should not perform CPR.
 It also means you do not wish to be kept on life support.
-While a living will is filed by an attorney, a DNR comes from your doctor.
+Write your DNR wishes in an advance care directive or living will and share this with your health care proxy, team, and doctor.
+(While a living will can be filed by an attorney or on a state-specific form, a DNR order in most states must be written by a doctor.)

 Guardianship or Conservatorship

-If an elderly person has not given power of attorney to someone else, but they clearly no longer have the capacity to act on their own behalf, then a guardian or conservator can be appointed for them.
-The court appoints a trusted family member or friend to make decisions on your behalf, such as financial and medical.
-If no family members or trusted friends are willing or able to take on that responsibility, then a professional guardian may be appointed instead.
+If an older adult has not given power of attorney to someone else, but they clearly no longer have the capacity to act on their own behalf, then a guardian or conservator will be appointed for them.
+The court might appoint a trusted family member or friend to make decisions on your behalf, but if no family members or trusted friends are willing or able to take on that responsibility, then a professional guardian may be appointed instead.

 Fraud and Abuse